Our Story

 How it Started

-In 2008, Theresa began volunteering at Lifeline Family Center in Cape Coral, Florida—a program that left a lasting impression on her heart.
-Lifeline not only championed the lives of the unborn, but also came alongside expectant mothers with love, guidance, and practical support—equipping them to become confident parents and build stable futures for their children.
+In 2008, Theresa began volunteering at Lifeline Family Center in Cape Coral, Florida, a program that left a lasting impression on her heart.
+Lifeline not only advocated for the lives of the unborn, but also came alongside expectant mothers with love, guidance, and practical support, equipping them to become confident parents and build stable futures for their children.
+This experience profoundly influenced Theresa’s vision for what can happen when a young mother is surrounded by consistent support, encouragement, and community.

 After relocating, Theresa remained passionate about serving vulnerable families.
-In 2010, she and her husband John became foster parents, opening their home to children in need for the next six years.
-This season further deepened their shared desire to be part of breaking cycles of instability and creating safe, nurturing environments for children and families.
+In 2010, she and her husband, John, became foster parents, opening their home to children in need for the next six years.
+This season strengthened their shared desire to help break cycles of instability and create safe, nurturing environments where children and families could flourish.

 For John, this calling was also deeply personal.
-As a teenager, shortly after the loss of his father, he faced the reality of becoming a parent at just 15.
-In the midst of grief and without the support or resources needed, the decision was made for his daughter to be placed for adoption—shaped by pressure and circumstances that left little room for his voice.
-That experience left a lasting impact, giving him a deep understanding of what it feels like to walk through life-altering moments without guidance, support, or stability.
+As a teenager, shortly after the loss of his father, he faced the reality of becoming a parent at just 15 years old.
+In the midst of grief and without the support or resources he needed, the decision was made for his daughter to be placed for adoption.
+The decision was shaped by pressure and circumstances that left little room for his voice.

-In 2018, Theresa and her family returned to Washington State and began seeking the Lord for what ministry He was calling them into next.
+In 2018, Theresa and her family returned to Washington State and began seeking the Lord regarding the ministry He was calling them to next.
 While her heart initially leaned toward returning to foster care, God began to redirect their path.
-As Theresa connected with local pregnancy centers in the Tri-Cities, she searched for a program similar to Lifeline—hoping to once again serve young moms in that capacity.
-Instead, she discovered a significant gap: there was no maternity home in the area offering long-term, supportive housing and life-skills development for pregnant and parenting young women.
+As Theresa connected with local pregnancy centers in the Tri Cities, she searched for a program similar to Lifeline, hoping to once again serve young moms in that capacity.
+Instead, she discovered a significant gap.
+There was no maternity home in the area offering long term supportive housing and life skills development for pregnant and parenting young women.

 Through prayer and discernment, God began to bring clarity.
-The heart they had for foster care and the impact witnessed at Lifeline were not separate callings—they were deeply connected.
+The heart they had for foster care, the impact witnessed at Lifeline, and the experiences gained through YoungLives were not separate callings.
+They were intricately connected.
 Supporting mothers before crisis could help prevent children from entering the foster system by addressing the root challenges of instability, lack of support, and generational hardship.

 “Therefore, to him who knows to do good and does not do it, to him it is sin.”God never calls the equipped, but rather He equips the called, so here we are.